Wind-WindKids/winding/samples/sophieandwind/quartet.md

 twirling a strand in the light.

 “See?
-This is what Sundays should be for — sun, friends, and ice cream.”
+This is what Sundays should be for — sun, friends, dragons, and ice cream.”

 Wind grinned.
 "Yeah, and flying, and birthday cakes."